oxidecomputer/helios-engvm/README.md

-# Helios Engineering VM Tools
+# Helios Engineering System Tools

-This repository contains tools for setting up a Helios VM for development purposes.
-It provides support for at least the following environments:
+This repository contains tools for setting up a Helios virtual or physical host for development purposes.
+It provides support for at least the following
+environments:

 * Linux workstation, Ubuntu 20.04.01 LTS, KVM/QEMU as managed by libvirt
 * Macintosh workstation, VMware Fusion 12